 These chicken hearts I found in a Chinese market were actually edible and enjoyable.
 Each one burst with salty, metallic blood and I had to spit the hard little valves out.
 (Chengdu, China)

 The bulls in Peru actually survive having their balls removed; it makes them more docile and they have the chance to pursue their dreams of opera as star soprano singers.
+Plus, they’ll never have to worry about being shipped off to trample tourists and Spaniards in Pamplona.
 Seeing the pubes still attached really didn’t make them any more appealing.
 (Cusco, Peru)

 Scorpions on a Stick